Blockade of Africa: Diplomacy

 In addition to the issues with Mixed Commission Courts, the Navy's mandate to police the trade was also found to be lacking and built on a series of complicated and often weak diplomatic treaties between other states.
-The agreements were signed reluctantly and therefore very weak in practice.
+The agreements were signed reluctantly and were therefore very weak in practice.
 When policing foreign vessels, there had to be slaves on board at the time of seizure for the accused slaver to be convicted.
-Unlike in Britain's 1807 act, there was no equipment clause, meaning that slave ships carrying what was obviously equipment for transporting slaves, but without slaves on board at the time of search, could not be seized.
-This major flaw, which greatly curtailed the Navy's efforts, and caused some naval officers to fall foul of the law, was not rectified until the 1830s.
-Frustrated with the lack of progress, in 1839 the British government subjected Portuguese vessels to British jurisdiction, and did the same to Brazilian vessels in 1845.
-This was an unprecedented step which subjected foreign vessels to the much more stringent British law, and much stricter penalties for slave trading.
+Unlike in Britain's 1807 Act, there was no equipment clause, meaning that slave ships carrying what was obviously equipment for transporting slaves, but without slaves on board at the time of search, could not be seized.
+This major flaw, which greatly curtailed the navy's efforts and caused some naval officers to fall foul of the law, was not rectified until the 1830s.
+Frustrated with the lack of progress, in 1839, the British government subjected Portuguese vessels to British jurisdiction and did the same to Brazilian vessels in 1845.
+This was an unprecedented step, which subjected foreign vessels to the much more stringent British law and much stricter penalties for slave trading.

 However, some nations, such as the United States, resisted British coercion.
-The US believed strongly in freedom of the seas and, on several occasions, refused to allow the Royal Navy right of search.
+The US believed strongly in freedom of the seas and on several occasions refused to allow the Royal Navy right of search.
 Knowing that many slavers would fly false US flags to avoid being boarded, some slavers were even registered in southern US states.
-This caused several diplomatic incidents as frustrated officers would often board ships with US flags, directly contravening their orders, to capture slavers.
-In the US Congress there was fierce opposition to this, with John Forsyth stating in 1841 that "the persistence" of British cruisers was "unwarranted", "destructive to private interests" and "[would] inevitably destroy the harmony of the two countries".
-In 1842 there was a thaw in diplomatic relations and the US allowed visitation to US vessels, but only if a US officer was also present.
+This caused several diplomatic incidents, as frustrated officers would often board ships with US flags, directly contravening their orders, to capture slavers.
+There was fierce opposition to this in the US Congress, and John Forsyth said in 1841 that "the persistence" of British cruisers was "unwarranted", "destructive to private interests", and "[would] inevitably destroy the harmony of the two countries".
+In 1842, there was a thaw in diplomatic relations, and the US allowed visitation to US vessels, but only if a US officer was also present.

 With the beginning of the 1850s, Portugal had completely ceased slave trading (1836) and Spain had all but ceased, but Cuba was still an active slave port.
-Brazil continued to defy British intervention, and the Brazilian trade was not extinguished until 1852 when Palmerston began using force under the Pax Britannica doctrine.
+Brazil continued to defy British intervention, and the Brazilian trade was not extinguished until 1852, when Palmerston began using force under the Pax Britannica doctrine.